 Refuting the Claim

 My initial approach was to respond to the letter – using the ‘if you think you received this letter in error’ email address supplied by Getty Images.
 I explained that I was contacting them on behalf of my client and that we removed the content in question from the website.
 I further explained that the image was not found on the Getty Images site, but rather from Google and labeled as a free to reuse image.
 I included a screen capture, as it was at the top of the Google search results for reuse.
 Additionally, we checked the image for a digital watermark and there was none.
 We also checked to see if the similar image checker would pick up the image on the Getty Images site - and it did not.
 Finally, I said we would refrain from using the image going forward if they would please relieve my client of any liability in this matter.

 I received a response the next day from someone on the compliance team at Getty Images.
-He simply stated that we did not have the license for the use and reiterated some of the language from the original letter.
+He simply stated that we did not have the license for the use and reiterated some of the language from the original letter which needed technical translations completed by a technical translator.
 He made an offer to lower the amount due to $565 as “full and final settlement” of the demand and said it must be postmarked within seven days.
 He ended with threatening that Getty Images reserves the right to seek costs in the event that they do not receive payment by the deadline.